Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Don't isolate you from background noise.

-The HiFiMan Arya are wired headphones and can't be used wirelessly.
+The HiFiMan Arya are wired-only headphones and aren't suitable for wireless gaming.

 Pros